Fast Sweep Picking Tutorial – 2-1-2 Arpeggio Licks

 But rolling is simple when you isolate its mechanics and practice them the right way.

-Watch this video to see what I mean:
+Watch this sweep picking video to see what I mean:

-Now you understand how releasing the note you just played is critical for keeping notes from bleeding together and ruining your arpeggios.
+Now you understand how releasing the note you just played is critical for keeping notes from bleeding together and ruining fast sweep picking arpeggios.

 Make it a priority to focus your attention on muting properly with your fretting hand by releasing pressure off the fret, but not allowing your finger to raise off the string entirely.

-In addition to the exercise in the video, try this additional approach to clean up your arpeggios even faster:
+In addition to the exercise in the video, try this additional approach to clean up your sweep picking arpeggio licks even faster:

 Fret any note on the fretboard.